The 3 Best Grass Types for Your Denver Lawn

 Photo Credit: arousa / Canva Pro / License

 Last and most certainly not least, is perennial ryegrass.
-This is a tough grass that can withstand the damage caused by heavy foot traffic allowing for a vibrant green hue almost all year long.
+This is a tough grass that can withstand the damage caused by heavy foot traffic, allowing for a vibrant green hue almost all year long.

 It has more leaves the lower you go on the stem, as well as a very narrow blade.
 The appearance of ryegrass is comparable with that of bluegrass.
 Its similarities don’t end there as perennial ryegrass also has a tendency to be prone to disease.
 Hey, sharing is caring!

-On the plus side, ryegrass does not form the amounts of thatch that does Kentucky bluegrass and has the ability to grow in poorly drained soil.
+On the plus side, ryegrass does not form the amounts of thatch that Kentucky bluegrass does and has the ability to grow in poorly drained soil.
 So a lot less maintenance for this resistant turf grass.

 Grass Seed Options: